Home Health Care License in Ohio

 Director of Nursing and Alternate Director of Nursing also known as a Clinical Manager

 (1) A person who is a licensed physician, physical therapist, speech-language pathologist, occupational therapist, audiologist, social worker, or registered nurse.

 Secretary of State Formation, Employer Identification Number, State Tax ID, and a National Provider Identification number will be needed to get your home care business started.
 You will need a tangible address to start the agency (P.O.
 Boxes are not acceptable).
 This is where a little help from a home health care business consultant will come in handy.
 We do all of this for you

-Per CMS guidelines the State of Ohio requires the following for home health care agencies in Ohio:
+Per CMS guidelines and the State of Ohio requires the following for home health care agencies in Ohio:

 The county or township may have specific requirements that need to be met with an application for a local license to conduct business in that area.
 Having an optimal location and the proper office set is important.
 Make sure all of the proper licenses are in a conspicuous areas.

 Your home health care business will need staff in order to open its doors in Ohio the key staff/managers need to be identified in the initial process.
 Hiring the staff and making sure they get paid is an important part of starting your home health care business.
 This process can be done by the home health care business owners or a professional equipped to handle these situations.
 The state of Ohio has very specific laws associated with being an employer.
 This can make or break the agency if they do not follow the letter of the law.